ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/studio/management/admin-logs.markdown

-﻿# Manage Your Server : Admin Logs
+# Manage Your Server: Admin Logs

 Here you can connect to a server and view server logs.
 In order to do so, click on the `Configure Connection` button, which will allow you to set the following: